department-of-veterans-affairs/ves-event-bus-developer-portal/docs/administrative-requirements.md

 A PIA, or Privacy Impact Assessment, is a public document that describes:

-* What PII VA is collecting
+* What PII the system is collecting
 * Why the PII is being collected
 * How the PII will be collected, used, accessed, shared, safeguarded, and stored